kennedydane/Dice-and-Destiny/docs/beginners-rulebook.md

 **Special Power:** Can RAGE!
 Take half damage for 3 turns, once per adventure

+**Paladin**

+Holy warriors blessed by divine power!
+They protect their friends and shine with holy light.

+**Weapon:** Sword & Holy Shield (does 1d8 damage)

+**Hit Points:** 11

+**Special Power:** Divine Protection - Once per battle, can protect themselves or a friend from one attack AND force the attacker to target the Paladin next turn instead

+**Ranger**

+Expert archers and wilderness trackers!
+They're skilled hunters who notice everything in nature.

+**Weapon:** Bow (does 1d8 damage)

+**Hit Points:** 9

+**Special Power:** Can track enemies - notice hidden enemies and their location once per adventure

 ## Step 3: Write Down Your Hero's Name

 Give your hero a cool name!
 It can be anything you want.
 Here are some ideas: